 OHA Program Responsible for Program Element:

-Public Health Division/Center for Prevention & Health Promotion/Adolescent, Genetic & Reproductive Health Section
+Public Health Division/Center for Prevention & Health Promotion/Adolescent, Genetics & Reproductive Health Section

 Description.
-Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to ensure access to reproductive health services.
+Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below.

-Funds provided through this Program Element support LPHA’s efforts toward ensuring community-wide partnerships and assurance of access to, culturally responsive, high-quality, and evidence-based reproductive health services.
+Funds provided through this Program Element support LPHA’s efforts in developing and sustaining community-wide partnerships and increasing access to culturally responsive, high-quality, and evidence-based reproductive health services.

-This Program Element uses a systems approach to ensure that LPHAs lead efforts to develop a community-based approach to ensuring that equitable access to reproductive health services is available – leveraging partnerships with community organizations and other service providers to assist in meeting the need.

 Health disparity data highlight pre-existing, deeply entrenched societal inequities that may inhibit individuals’ ability to access services and achieve reproductive autonomy.
 Therefore, it is critical that interventions aimed at access to services be wide-reaching and sensitive to the unique circumstances and challenges of different communities.

 This Program Element, and all changes to this Program Element are effective the first day of the month noted in Issue Date section of Exhibit C Financial Assistance Award unless otherwise noted in Comments and Footnotes of Exhibit C of the Financial Assistance Award.